Rum.gold

 Delonte Drumgold, known professionally as rum.gold, is an American R&B singer and songwriter. rum.gold is currently based in Brooklyn, NY, but he originally grew up in Washington, D.C.
-His childhood in the DMV area is the inspiration for a lot of his music, including his most recent album U Street Anthology (2023).
+His childhood in the DMV area is the inspiration for a lot of his music, including his album U Street Anthology (2023).

 Early life

 rum.gold was born at Howard University Hospital in Washington, D.C. in 1994, and he grew up living with different family members in the area.
 As a young child, he sang in the church choir.
 In high school, he started playing the trumpet and joined his school's jazz band.
 Inspired by his love for jazz music, rum.gold moved to Boston in 2012 to attend Berklee College of Music.
 He ultimately graduated with a degree in music business management and marketing.

 In 2016, rum.gold moved to Brooklyn, where he began to pursue songwriting more seriously.